Dear Members,

 Change in the nature of business

 The Company is engaged in the business of launching television channels, for the news, films, music, serial, and others programmes and to carry on the business of T.V.
-News, films, music, serials and feature agency on a worldwide network having stringers, special correspondence, and representatives at different centres and other allied activities and there has been no change in the nature of business during the year under review by the Company.
+News, films, music, serials and feature agency on a worldwide network having stringers, special correspondence, and representatives at different centers and other allied activities and there has been no change in the nature of business during the year under review by the Company.

 Significant & Material Orders Passed by the Regulators or Courts or Tribunals Impacting the Going Concern Status of the Company

-Material changes and commitments, if any, affecting the financial position of the Company which have occurred between the end of the financial year of the Company to which the financial statements relate and the date of the report
+Material changes and commitments, if any, affecting the financial position of the Company which have occurred between the end of the financial year of the Company to which the financial statements relate and the date of the report.

 Details of Subsidiary/Joint Venture/ Associate Companies